Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Introduction

+However, unlike basketball and football, where players dictate their own positions, a player's state (e.g., receiving position) is determined by the opponent in badminton, a typical turn-based sport.
+As a result, conventional imitation learning methods employed in basketball \cite{basketball_bc} and football \cite{le2017data} cannot be directly applied to turn-based sports since finding authentic opponents for the agent to interact with and enhance its strategies in a realistic game scenario is impractical.
 Therefore, we focus on leveraging offline behavioral records to replicate turn-based player behavior, employing offline imitation learning (IL) since it provides insights from past match data, enabling coaches and players to infer winning strategies.
-To effectively apply offline IL in badminton, we define three goals as key criteria to assess the model's suitability for badminton scenarios. \begin{itemize} \item \textbf{Behavioral Sequence Similarity:} The learned agent's behavior sequences should closely mirror real-world rally content, capturing the order of shot types, shuttlecock trajectories, and player movement patterns. \item \textbf{Rally Duration Realism:} To accurately depict how actual players participate in matches, it is crucial for the learned agents to reproduce the genuine duration of rallies. \item \textbf{Outcome Consistency:} Interactions between learned agents should yield consistent results with actual rallies, ensuring that simulated rallies reflect the competitive dynamics of actual gameplay. \end{itemize}

-Numerous past investigations have demonstrated success in offline IL, with Behavior Cloning (BC) standing out as a classical IL method for replicating a player's actions.
-The effectiveness of offline IL has recently been illustrated, including hierarchical imitation learning (HIL) models \cite{wang2022hierarchical, jing2021adversarial}.
-HIL models can excel in capturing the intrinsic hierarchy present in turn-based sports.
-For instance, in badminton, players often decide on a tactic before determining each action in a rally based on that strategy.
-Although hierarchical BC-based approaches enrich imitated expressivity in the long-horizontal task, none of them were designed for turn-based sports, which consist of multiple players taking actions alternatively to form a rally.
+To effectively apply offline IL in badminton, three goals are defined as key criteria to assess the model's suitability for badminton scenarios: \begin{compactitem} \item \textbf{Behavioral Sequence Similarity:} The learned agent's behavior sequences should closely mirror real-world rally content, capturing the order of shot types, shuttlecock trajectories, and player movement patterns. \item \textbf{Rally Duration Realism:} To depict how actual players participate in matches, it is crucial for the agents to reproduce the duration of rallies. \item \textbf{Outcome Consistency:} Interactions between learned agents should yield consistent results with actual rallies, ensuring that simulated rallies reflect the competitive dynamics of actual gameplay. \end{compactitem} Recent investigations have showcased the success of offline imitation learning, including hierarchical imitation learning (HIL) models \cite{zhang2021provable}.
+Although HIL approaches enrich imitated expressivity in the long-horizontal task, none of them were designed for turn-based sports, which consist of multiple players taking actions alternatively.
+Therefore, there are two challenges to applying existing HIL methods for turn-based sports: \textbf{1) Leveraging experience.} When players encounter situations that have appeared in their experience (e.g., from training and previous matches), they usually take corresponding actions for returning shots.
+Furthermore, in the same situation, there may be a wide variety of different corresponding behaviors in their experience.
+It is challenging to leverage experience to provide the helpful information for the agent. \textbf{2) Alternative decision-making.} In a turn-based sport, the state of each player is determined by the actions of not only themselves but also other players.
+Thus, The errors of one agent's decisions affect others, leading to more severe compounded errors than in typical multi-agent imitation learning tasks \cite{le2017data}.